zvada/technology/docs/infrastructure/koji-initial-install.md

 Notes on Koji initial install
 =============================

+!!! note
-This document was written for the original install of koji/koji-hub version 1.6.
-The document is kept for historical purposes, as this setup may no longer be accurate with newer versions of Koji.
+    This document was written for the original install of koji/koji-hub version 1.6 to `koji-hub.batlab.org`.
+The document is kept for historical purposes, as this setup is no longer accurate with newer versions of Koji, machine moves and renames, cert authority changes, etc.

 Machine setup
 -------------

-koji is run on `koji.chtc.wisc.edu`; right now a single machine is used for the hub (koji-hub), the web frontend (koji-web), repo generation (kojira), and el5 building (kojid).
-A second machine, `kojibuilder1.batlab.org` is used for el6 building.
+koji is run on `koji-hub.batlab.org`; right now a single machine was used for the hub (koji-hub), the web frontend (koji-web), repo generation (kojira), and el5 building (kojid).
+A second machine, `kojibuilder1.batlab.org` was used for el6 building.

 As instructions for setting up the machine, I'm just going to take the Fedora guide at <http://fedoraproject.org/wiki/Koji/ServerHowTo>, and add modifications / comments to suit our setup.